bihealth/swibrid/docs/source/output.rst

         num_variants
                 number of detected single-nucleotide variants

-        frac_variants_germline
+        somatic_variants
-                fraction of variants classified as likely germline
+                number of variants classified as likely somatic (not germline)

         frac_variants_transitions
                 fraction of transition variants